Bevin signs historic pro-life legislation

 FRANKFORT, Ky.
 (WHAS11) -- There was a large crowd of pro-life supporters gathered in the Capitol rotunda today.
 There were even people watching from the second and third levels.
 They were here for the annual Rally for Life with the Kentucky Right to Life Association.

-They were also here celebrating Governor Matt Bevin's signing of two pieces of pro-life legislation already in effect, including a ban on abortion after 20 weeks and a required ultrasound before termination of pregnancy.
+The rally was celebrating those two laws and pushing for future pro-life legislation.
+One of the sponsors of Kentucky Senate Bill 8, Kentucky Senator Max Wise spoke at the rally.

+"We want, in the Commonwealth of Kentucky, to act quick on this and to show that we are a state that does not want tax payer dollars going towards Planned Parenthood in Kentucky.
+This bill will create a tiering system where those taxpayer dollars will go to our local health departments, the pregnancy crisis centers, the federally qualified health centers those that are not supporting nor performing abortions in Kentucky," said Senator Wise.
-Just hours earlier in Louisville on the steps of Douglass Blvd.
-Christian Church, a group of leaders from different faiths and church's spoke out against Kentucky Senate bill 8 and House bill 149 both proposed prohibiting public funding to "abortion services."

-In both bills, abortion services include providing referrals to or information about facilities where abortions are performed or providing counseling, advice, written materials or other information that encourages or promotes or promotes abortions.
+Just hours before in Louisville on the steps of Douglass Blvd Christian church, a group of leaders from different faiths and churches spoke out against Kentucky Senate Bill 8 and House Bill 149 which both proposed prohibiting public funding to "abortion services."
+This group is taking issue with the language in the bills which list "abortion services" as including providing referrals to or information about facilities where abortions are performed, as well as providing counseling, advice, written materials or other information that encourages or promotes abortions.

-Reverend Derek Panwell said he fears these bills would have a potential chilling effect on clergy speech.
+The group of faith leaders was joined by the Director of External Affairs with Planned Parenthood of Indiana and Kentucky.
+Reverend Dr. Derek Penwell says he fears these bills would have a potential chilling effect on clergy speech.

+"At such critical times when the person who approaches us for counseling is often at their most fragile, clergy cannot be worried about whether or not our words align with the ruling party's latest foray into legislative caprice," said Reverend Penwell.

 (© 2017 WHAS)